-Minneapolis cop arrested in death of George Floyd
+Minneapolis cop charged with murder in death of George Floyd

-A Minnesota state official said Friday that he was told that former Minneapolis police officer Derek Chauvin has been arrested in connection with the death of George Floyd.
+Fired Minneapolis police officer Derek Chauvin was arrested and charged with murder Friday in connection with the death of George Floyd.

+Hennepin County Attorney Mike Freeman announced the charges of third-degree murder and manslaughter in a Friday afternoon press conference.

-After a Friday press conference, Minnesota Department of Public Safety Commissioner John Mark Harrington reappeared to tell reporters that the just-fired officer was taken into custody by the Bureau of Criminal Apprehension, according to multiple reports.
+Mr. Freeman’s announcement came after Minnesota Department of Public Safety Commissioner John Mark Harrington told reporters that the just-fired officer was taken into custody by the Bureau of Criminal Apprehension, according to multiple reports.

-He had no details on the charges or where the officer was taken into custody, saying the information would be forthcoming.
+He had no details on where the officer was taken into custody, saying the information would be forthcoming.

 A viral video released earlier this week showed the officer pressing his knee into Mr. Floyd’s neck for several minutes.
 Mr. Floyd, who is black, was pronounced dead Monday night, touching off rioting and violence in Minneapolis and other U.S. cities.